emailandiee-mje/invoice-manager/PROJECT_PLAN.md

 1. Open your Google Sheet
 2. Click "Extensions" > "Apps Script"
-3. Delete the default `Code.gs` file
+3. The default `Code.gs` file will already be present
-4. Create the following files:
-   - `Code.gs` - Main server-side logic
-   - `HTML.gs` - HTML template rendering
-   - `FormValidation.gs` - Validation utilities
-   - `SheetOperations.gs` - Data access layer
+4. Delete all default code in Code.gs
+5. Copy all contents from the project's `Code.gs` file
+6. Paste into the Apps Script editor
+7. Save the file (Ctrl+S or Cmd+S)

 ### Step 3: Deploy as Web App